You are here

 If you have questions, please contact Alissa Muller.

-The course must generate both high school credit and college credit (100 level or above), and the student must qualify for the college credit (pass the course).
-These courses would be offered through Running Start, College in the High School, and CTE Dual Credit courses.
+Courses that meet the dual credit graduation pathway option must generate both high school credit and college credit (100 level or above), and the student must pass the course.
+The courses must be credited by the high school as English or math credit.
+However, the courses do not have to count for college level credit in math or English.
+These courses are offered through Running Start, College in the High School, or CTE Dual Credit programs.

 Students can meet the Advanced Placement (AP), International Baccalaureate (IB), or the Cambridge International pathway either by successfully completing the course (see grade requirements below) or by passing the exam (see required scores below.)

 Exam method: Alternatively, students can meet this pathway by passing the associated assessment for any of the English Language Arts or math courses as laid out in law (as described above) at a specified level.
-To meet this pathway, students must earn a 3 or higher on the AP exam, a 4 or higher on the IB exam, or score an E (the minimum passing score in Cambridge exams) or higher on the exam associated with the courses described above.
+To meet this pathway, students must earn a 3 or higher on the AP exam, a 4 or higher on the IB exam, or score an E (the minimum passing score in Cambridge exams) or higher on the exam associated with the courses listed in graduation pathway requirement rules (WAC 180-51-230) or on the graduation pathway options webpage.

-Any high school course that is used for placement into a college-level math or ELA may meet this requirement.
-This would include Bridge to College Courses, but also could include courses that meet local placement agreements between districts and institutions of higher education.
+Students may meet the graduation pathway requirement by passing a high school course that is used for placement into a college-level (100 level or above) math or ELA.
+This includes Bridge to College Courses, but also could include courses that meet local placement agreements between districts and institutions of higher education.

-A student can use any combination of the Smarter Balanced Assessment, dual credit, transition courses, AP/IB/Cambridge, and ACT or SAT scores to meet the ELA and math requirements of those pathways.
-For example, a student may combine an AP Statistics course with their SBA score in ELA.
-With the CTE pathway or the ASVAB pathway—completing either of these would meet either the math or the ELA, or both, requirement.
+A student can use any combination of the Smarter Balanced Assessment, dual credit, transition courses, AP/IB/Cambridge, ACT or SAT, and performance-based pathwayto meet the ELA and math requirements of those pathways.
+For example, a student may combine an AP Statistics course to meet math portion of the graduation pathway requirement with their SBA score in ELA to meet the English portion of the graduation pathway requirement.